 As the steel tariff takes effect, it may force these US manufacturers to outsource even more portions of their business to BVCs with lower steel prices and cheaper labor.
 In fact, now that the tariff is a done deal, it is very likely many manufacturers across the country are in the midst of making real-time decisions: is it more profitable to produce this or that part in the United States or to outsource it?

-One such manufacturer is Mike Schmitt, owner of the 150-employee Metalworking Group (MWG) located in southwest Ohio.
+One such manufacturer is Mike Schmitt, owner of the 150-employee Metalworking Group (MWG) located in southwest Ohio and member of the National Tooling and Machining Association.
 Today, MWG sources about 10% of its steel-containing parts and components from China.
 Schmitt believes that importing “has not hindered American manufacturers but allowed them to stay globally competitive.”

 MWG had begun exploring the outsourcing option in 2008, when the global financial crisis hit and market conditions deteriorated.
 Customers of MWG demanded the factory to source parts from BVCs to cut cost.
 It was not an easy task to develop a global supply chain, especially for a small and medium-size enterprise (SME) like Schmitt’s.
 Many American SMEs like MWG start the process by literally Googling and hoping to find Chinese factories’ websites.
 Then they will cold-email the factories, and if they are lucky enough to get a response, they will email blueprints of a particular part to see if the factory is capable of producing it.
 This approach rarely yields results—more often than not, these Chinese companies do not have the machines or technical specs to complete such tasks.